filipvrba/ruby-js/docs/gwrs.md

 ## 7 Conclusion
 Finally, I'd want to let you know about the benefits and drawbacks of the *RubyJS-Vite* tool and *ECMAScript* module.
-I'll then let you know about further alternatives that will eventually be resolved with *GDNative*.
+Then I will present some alternatives to solve the problem.

 ### 7.1 Advantages & Disadvantages
 Here, we'll examine the benefits and drawbacks and determine the overall